-- Order/Stock: Stocking designation of item.
-Order = When a customer order is received the item will be fulfilled by making or purchasing to order.
+- Stock: Stocking designation of item - Yes or No. Yes = Stock is when the item is maintained in inventory.
+When a customer order is received the item will be fulfilled directly from stock.
+In most companies the CRT time for a situation such as this is 1 business day.
+No = Make or Purchase to Order is when a customer order is received, the item will be fulfilled by making or purchasing to order.
 The time will be the lead time of the finished product, time to procure the product, or a combination of both for manufactured products if the components are not stocked.
-Stock = When a customer order is received the item will be fulfilled directly from stock.
-In most companies the CRT time for a situation such as this is 1 business day.

-- Make/Buy: Designates if the item is manufactured or configured (Make) internally or purchased (Buy) from a supplier.
+- Make/Buy: M or B. Designates if the item is manufactured or configured (Make) internally or purchased (Buy) from a supplier.

 - UDF CRT: Is the user defined customer replenishment time.
 The customer replenishment time is the stated customer service time to deliver goods to customers.

 - Calc CRT: Is the calculated customer replenishment time.
 This is determined by calculating the number of calendar days between the items customer order date and its ship date.
 This can be set at the item level based on the calculation or user defined in system or item settings.

 - % On Time Demand: This calculates the number of customer orders that were shipped at the agreed upon ship date.
 In system settings the user may enter a value in days that act as a buffer for on time.
 For example, entering a value of 1 will consider on time those orders arriving either 1 day earlier or later than the due date

 - % Early: This calculates the number of customer orders that were shipped before the agreed upon ship date based on the due date buffer.

 - % Late: This calculates the number of customer orders that were shipped after the agreed upon ship date based on the due date buffer.